Selena Gomez And Justin Bieber Are Spending Time Apart After Shock Reunion — What Happened?

 According to the new report, it is Selena’s family that is concerned that she has let Bieber back into her life.

-Apparently, the Gomez’ s have seen Justin break Selena’s heart so many times that they are very wary of him and uncertain about her decision.
+Apparently, the Gomez family has seen Justin break Selena’s heart so many times that they are very wary of him and uncertain about her decision.
 The Hollywood Life writer opines that this is “understandable”!

-Apparently it was Justin who decided not to go with Selena to visit her family.
-The heartthrob is reportedly aware that they do not like him, and chose to back out of this holiday rather than ruffle people’s feather.
+Apparently, it was Justin who decided not to go with Selena to visit her family.
+The heartthrob is reportedly aware that they do not like him and chose to back out of this holiday rather than ruffle people’s feathers.

-A source said, ‘There is a good amount of Selena’s family that don’t like Justin and are trying to figure everything out on their reconciliation… Justin decided to not ruffle any feathers and had Selena visit her family without him because he can see her a lot more than they do and he also didn’t want to be the reason that people had a bad holiday.”
+A source said, “There is a good amount of Selena’s family that don’t like Justin and are trying to figure everything out on their reconciliation… Justin decided to not ruffle any feathers and had Selena visit her family without him because he can see her a lot more than they do and he also didn’t want to be the reason that people had a bad holiday.”

 Justin decided to let Selena see her family rather than whisking her away on their own for a couple’s holiday.
 This is reportedly part of Bieber’s plan to get back in the family’s good books.
 It sounds like the once-reckless heartthrob is trying to be very considerate… perhaps he really is serious about treating Selena right this time around!